 Early decision deadlines can range from mid-October to early December.
 Early decision is a binding agreement between the college and the student.
 If the college accepts the student under early decision, then the student will withdraw their applications from other colleges.

 Students can only submit one application for early decision consideration.
 They can not submit early decision applications to more than one college.
 (They can, however, submit early action applications in multiple places.)

 What is the benefit of submitting an Early Decision application?

 Statistics have shown that ED applicants have higher acceptance rates than regular decision applicants.
 The number of applications is lower for ED, but the number accepted from that pool is higher.
-For example, Baylor University accepted 88% of their ED applicant pool in fall 2019.
-Their regular decision acceptance rate was 45%.
+For example, Boston College accepted 39% of their Early Decision applicants for the 2020-2021 application cycle.
+Their regular decision acceptance rate was 17%.
 Often, Early Decision students can make up anywhere from 25%-50% (or more) of a college’s total class for that year.

 Why is the ED acceptance rate higher?

 First, most recruited athletes are required to apply Early Decision, so that has an impact on those acceptance rate figures.
 In addition, legacy students (those whose parents attended or graduated from that college) also have a higher rate of applying and being accepted Early Decision.

 Beyond those two reasons, colleges want those ED applicants because they have the highest level of interest in the college.
 They are guaranteed attendees.
-As we are writing this blog in the midst of COVID-19, it is possible that the ED acceptance rate will be even higher than in the past, because colleges are on a weaker financial footing than they have been historically.
 Having those guaranteed “yes” students will go a long way to improving a college’s yield rate (the percentage of students who choose to enroll.)

 Finally, Early Decision applicants are typically stronger candidates.
-They demonstrate academic accomplishments or other characteristics which fit into what that particular college is looking for in their students.
+They demonstrate academic accomplishments or other characteristics which fit into what that particular college is looking for in its students.